Buckwheat is not actually related to wheat as it is not a grass, but it produces grain like seeds which can be used to replace cereals.

 Other food containing 2S albumin seed storage proteins are cashews, peanuts, almonds, mustard seed, rapeseed, turnip, chickpeas, hazelnuts, pistachio, brazil nuts, soya beans, sunflower seeds, walnuts, kiwi, castor beans and sesame seeds.

-Other foods containing vicilin like proteins are cashew, pecan, hazelnuts, brazil nuts, soyabean, walnut, lentil, lupin, peas, sesame and mung bean.
+Other foods containing 7S seed storage proteins are cashew, pecan, hazelnuts, brazil nuts, soyabean, walnut, lentil, lupin, peas, sesame and mung bean.